Q&A: Studying to be a health coach with IIN

 There are also really helpful modules on how to set up and run a business which would apply to any business in the wellness space.
 1:1 coaching is not the only option after you graduate, I know IIN grads who have written e-books and set up healthy meal plan companies, who host retreats and hold women’s circles – and some who do have successful coaching practices.

 To support graduates, the modules are accessible for two years after you graduate (so three years in total) which is really helpful if you want to go over a topic again.
 The reference library and business toolkit are accessible forever so you can use these resources while you build and pivot your business.
-IIN also offers options for further study – I haven’t taken any of these personally but have heard that the gut health course is great!
+IIN also offers options for further study, in areas like hormone health and gut health.

 What have I done since graduating?